BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Quick-Start-Tutorial.md

 mega: "notify Hello world!"
 ```

 This is an event instruction.
-BetonQuest will use it to determine what type of event it is and what exactly should it do.
+BetonQuest will use it to determine what type of event is used and what exactly it should do.
-`mega` is the name, `notify` is the events type and `Hello world!` tells the message event what it needs to display.
+`mega` is the event's name, `notify` is the events type and `Hello world!` tells the notify event what it needs to display.
-In this case, if you run `mega` event, it will display to you `Hello world!` message.
+In this case, if you run `mega` event, it will display `Hello world!` as a chat message.
 Now save the file,
 issue **/q reload** command and run the event with **/q e {name} default.mega** command (`q` is shortcut for `quest`,
 `e` is shortcut for `event`, `{name}` is your Minecraft name without the brackets, `default` is the package/quest
 and `mega` is the name of the event we've just created).
-It should show you white `Hello world!` message in the chat.
+It should show you a `Hello world!` notification in the chat.

-Let's create another event, more complicated one. `teleport` seems complicated enough.
+Let's create another event, a more complicated one. `teleport` seems complicated enough.
 As you can read in the [Events list](../../User-Documentation/Events-List.md), it needs a single argument, the location.
 Press F3 and check out your current location (it's shown on the left, three numbers, `x`, `y` and `z`).
 Now add in _events.yml_ another line: